KVRT Placemaking Project

 More About The Space

-The space we are looking to transform is at the corner of Kalamazoo and Westnedge Ave and has the KVRT trail running through it.
+The space we are looking to transform is at the corner of Kalamazoo and Westnedge Ave and has the KRVT trail running through it.

 The image below shows the boundaries of the two parcels of land, "409 N Westnedge Ave" and 528 W Kalamazoo Ave".
 This land is owned by the City of Kalamazoo.